sourcefuse/arc-spa-csp/README.md

 #### 🏗️ Angular Workspace Support

-**New in v2.2.0**: Full support for Angular workspace projects with proper environment isolation.
+Full support for Angular workspace projects with proper environment isolation.

-**Problem Solved**: Previously, when targeting `projects/my-app/src/index.html`, the tool would load environment variables from the workspace root instead of the specific project.

 **How it works**: